 In my experience sex education is best taught using a combination of separate and mixed sex groupings.
-You can get incredible discussions in single sex groups where finally young women feel able to openly discuss female sexuality without fear, and young men without the opposite sex present (apart from my presence if I couldn’t get a male teacher to lead the session!) suddenly stop acting with bravado and like they know it all and ask questions that have genuinely been worrying them.
+You can get incredible discussions in single sex groups where finally young women feel able to openly discuss female sexuality and masturbation without fear, and young men without the opposite sex present suddenly stop acting with bravado and like they know it all and ask questions that have genuinely been worrying them.

 Likewise bring those groups back together and getting the perspective of the opposite sex can be very powerful indeed.
-I would always argue that both groups need to cover the same material.
-I do not like the idea of boys getting the wet dream talk while girls get the period talk.
-All young people need to know information about both sexes.
+I would always argue that both groups need to cover the same material it is essential that everyone learns about periods and wetdreams for example.
+All young people need to know information from all sex and gender perspectives.

 Offering single sex groupings in sex ed can also serve to reassure parents about participation in sex education particularly in primary schools or from religious communities.
 Students maybe less likely to be withdrawn in this case.

 b) Ask the group in advance of separating out the groups that this is your plan.
 Discuss with the group whether they want this option or would prefer to stay together.
 Go with the group consensus about what they would prefer, but also ensure you give opportunities for individuals to come to you after the lesson if they prefer to chat about their preferences then if they prefer not to do this as part of the group.
-If a student does raise concerns about being in a single sex group, ensure you work with that student to identify how best a safe discussion space can be provided for them.
-If this can’t be done in single sex groupings then don’t do them.
-To my mind supporting a trans student in your class to feel safe in your classroom trumps the needs of the rest of the group.
-It is important to be aware that young trans students are often at the highest risk of self harm and suicide therefore your role is to create a supportive classroom environment to best benefit their mental health as much as you are able.
+If a student does raise concerns about being in a particular group, ensure you work with that student to identify how best a safe discussion space can be provided for them.
+Bear in mind you may have trans and non-binary students in your group who may not be out and may also be particularly vulnerable (especially if not recieving adequate support from school/family and friends) so base the decisions on how to split the group on how best to meet the needs of all your students especially the most vulnerable (a statement far easier said than done!)

-c) Sometimes there won’t be opportunities to separate out the sexes due to teacher or classroom availability.
-You could experiement with having three main discussion groupings- a boy group, a girls group and a mixed group.
+c) Sometimes there won’t be opportunities for separate groupings due to teacher or classroom availability.
+You could experiement with having three main discussion groupings- a boys group, a girls group and a mixed group.
 Discuss the same issue and then feedback and then discuss whether the different groups felt differently about any of it.
 (This way you could try and make sure the students were in the group they would feel most comfortable in too).

 d) You could arrange your seating plan to maximise discussion between participants.
 You know your students- you know which ones won’t mind discussing things with the opposite sex and which ones might prefer to discuss things with participants of the same sex.
 Instead of throwing out questions for a whole class response- allow everyone in the class a minute or two to discuss it in their pair or group before feeding back.
 You circulate so you can have micro supportive discussions based on need.
 These may or may not be fed back to the whole group.

-In conclusion whilst not a fan of separating out the sexes arbitarily in most aspects of school life where there is no clear benefit, I can see there are benefits in sex education and I think we can still create safe spaces for all students regardless of their gender, it just needs some careful thinking about how we do this most effectively.
+In conclusion whilst not a fan of separating out the sexes arbitarily in most aspects of school life where there is no clear benefit, I can still see there are benefits for sex education and I think we can still create safe spaces for all students regardless of their identity, it just needs some careful thinking about how we do this most effectively.